-- (1) The caretaker period for the council is the period during an election for the council that- - (a) starts on the day when public notice of the holding of the election is given under the Local Government Electoral Act 2011, section 25(1); and - (b) ends at the conclusion of the election. - (2) There is no caretaker period during a by-election or fresh election under the Local Government Electoral Act 2011.
+- (a) starts on the day when public notice of the holding of the election is given under the Local Government Electoral Act 2011, section 25(1); and - (b) ends at the conclusion of the election. - (2) There is no caretaker period during a by-election or fresh election under the Local Government Electoral Act 2011.